jamie120/ms4-wild-mile/README.md

 ## Wireframe and Final Project Differences

 - Profile Page
     * It was decided that the 'Message Portal' would remain a future feature of the site.
-This allowed increased focus on mandatory requirements of the project.
+This allowed increased focus on the mandatory requirements of the project.
     * Saved listings link was added to the profile page.

 - Conversions Page